mrzealot/preprocessorblog/_posts/2022-11-04-robert-greene-the-48-laws-of-power.md

 **Transgression**: The ruler of Wu engaged the Middle Kingdom in a battle for glory, but was so weakened in the process that he was later defeated on another front.
 The example could be the Athenian or Roman empires as well; if you spread yourself too thin, you will eventually collapse under your own weight.

 **Observance**: The Rothchild family, holding on to the values they brought from the ghetto, resisted dissension at all costs.
-They stuck so close together that they even arranged marriages within the family; which is *yuck* on one hand, but on the other, look where they are today, financially and power-wise...
+They stuck so close together that they even arranged marriages within the family; which is *yuck* on one hand, true, but on the other hand, look where they are today, financially and power-wise...

 <br>

 ## <a name="24"></a>**#24** -- Play the perfect courtier

-**Note**: This can almost be considered a summary chapter marking the halfway point (indeed, we're only halfway through), where we first gather the basics of good courtly behavior, and then cite to some examples.
-I will highlight just a few of these:
+**Note**: This can almost be considered a summary chapter marking the halfway point (indeed, we're only halfway through), where we first gather the basics of good courtly behavior, and then cite some examples.

 **Transgression**: Alexander the Great complained to his mentor Aristotle that he had no one to philosophize with during the campaigns, so Aristotle sent him one of his promising students to work alongside him.
-Callisthenes had studied courtly etiquette, but he despised it, saying that pure, honest philosophy was worth much more; and of course he kept on running his big mouth until Alexander the Great finally had him executed.
+Callisthenes had studied courtly etiquette, but he despised it, saying that pure, honest philosophy was worth much more; and he, of course, kept on running his big mouth until Alexander the Great finally had him executed.

 **Observance**: Jules Mansart, a French architect, was aware that his social skills were as much an asset as his knowledge and talent.
 So he often made deliberate mistakes in his designs, so that the king could "correct" them and he could fix them while praising His Majesty's astuteness; thus he became court architect.